Features

 Calibration: Converting from pixels to Angstroms used to be painful.
 Use the reference files that come with RSpec to calibrate your spectrum in just four clicks!

 Focusing Tool: Because a spectrum looks like a blurry smear, it’s almost impossible to use it to focus.
 However, the zero-order star image is sharp enough to see the results of small focus changes.
 So, most amateur astronomers use the zero-order star image for focusing.
 But, unfortunately, when the star is in focus, the spectrum is not!
-A spectrum requires a different focus setting than the star. (link) You’ll get the best profiles possible by using RSpec’s Focusing Tool to focus on a feature in the spectrum profile graph itself rather than the zero-order star.
+A spectrum requires a different focus setting than the star.
+You’ll get the best profiles possible by using RSpec’s Focusing Tool to focus on a feature in the spectrum profile graph itself rather than the zero-order star.

 Multi-Core Processor Support: The first time you run RSpec, you’ll be surprised at how much it can do while a video of your spectrum is playing: it rotates the image, displays it on a monitor, adjusts contrast (histogram), subtracts background glow, calculates the profile, then displays the fully interactive profile graph.
 On a fairly modern computer, the program does all this and remains responsive to input as you zoom, pan, customize, and even view additional graphs like the focusing tool.

 How does the program do so much?
-Well, RSpec was designed from the ground up to use all of the cores on your Intel CPU.
-RSpec uses a set of advanced, state-of-the-art libraries for all of the intense calculations necessary in video spectrography.
+Well, RSpec was designed from the ground up to use all of the cores on your CPU.
+RSpec uses a set of advanced, state-of-the-art libraries for all of the intense calculations necessary in video spectroscopy.
 The program detects the type of processor you have and selects the optimal way to use the multiple cores that may be available.
-This parallel processing by RSpec means that the rather than loafing lazily along on one core (like it does when you’re word processing or reading email) your CPU gets a kick in the butt to “Wake Up, Get Moving, Use All Your Cores!”
+(Intel processors work best.)
+This parallel processing by RSpec means that rather than loafing lazily along on one core (like it does when you’re word processing or reading email) your CPU gets a kick in the butt to “Wake Up, Get Moving, Use All Your Cores!”
 The result is that you have a program that is startling in its ability to go from raw data to finished profile in real-time.

 Presentation: Use RSpec’s powerful Appearance tools to customize your profile graph’s colors, lines, layout or to add labels and call-outs.